altonelli/fast-style-transfer-tf2/README.md

 images are preprocessed/cropped from the original artwork to abstract certain details.

 ## Results
 Results after 2 epochs.
-All of these samples were trained with the default hyper-parameters and can be tuned accordingly.
+All of these samples were trained with the default hyper-parameters as a base line and can be tuned accordingly.
+For instance, "The Scream" model could use some tuning or addition training time, as there are untrained spots.

 <div align='center'>
 <img src = './assets/styles/mosaic.jpg' height = '200px'>